OpenCTI-Platform/docs/docs/usage/exploring-arsenal.md

 `Vulnerabilities` represent weaknesses or flaws in software, hardware, configurations, or systems that can be exploited by malicious actors.
 This object assists in managing and tracking the organization's security posture by identifying areas that require attention and remediation, while also providing insights into associated intrusion sets, malware and campaigns where relevant.

-When clicking on the `Vulnerabilities` tab at the top left, you access the list of all the `Vulnerabilities` you have access to, in respect with your [allowed marking definitions](../administration/users.md).
+When clicking on the `Vulnerabilities` tab at the top left, you see the list of all the `Vulnerabilities` you have access to, in respect with your [allowed marking definitions](../administration/users.md).
 These vulnerabilities are displayed in a list where you can find certain fields characterizing the entity: CVSS3 severity, labels, dates and creators (in the platform).
 You can then search and filter on some common and specific attributes of Vulnerabilities.

 ![Vulnerabilities list](assets/vulnerabilities_list_view.png)